 - Units – the number of units sold or streamed

-- Gross Amount – this may be the amount received from the collection society or sub-publisher, before any distribution fees are taken
+- Gross Amount – this may be the amount received from the collection society or sub-publisher before any commissions are taken

 - Net Amount – the amount being paid to you per line